SatyaTheG/Neural_Nosh/VirtualAssistant/README.md

-# VirtualAssistant: An Advanced Health-Centric Chatbot
+# VirtualAssistant: An Advanced Health-Centric Chatbot🤖

 VirtualAssistant is an AI-driven chatbot that uses large language models (LLMs) such as GPT-3.5 Turbo by OpenAI.
 It seamlessly integrates with the Nutrition endpoint from API Ninjas, providing accurate nutritional data and personalized health recommendations.